schellenberg/computerscience20/_sources/Python/MoreAboutIteration/ImageProcessingWithSelection.rst

     <img src="../../_static/rooster.jpg" id="rooster.jpg">
     <h4 style="text-align: center;">rooster.jpg</h4>

-When we are copying the smile over to the rooster image, we can adjust where the smile should appear by adding/subtracting some value from x or y when we call ``original_image.setPixel()`` on line 36.
+When we are copying the smile over to the rooster image, we can adjust where the smile should appear by adding/subtracting some value from x or y when we call ``original_image.set_pixel()`` on line 36.

 .. activecode::  combining_images
     :nocodelens: